 - Paid mortgage interest, points or property tax on a home

-- Incurred uninsured losses due to casualty or theft
+- Incurred uninsured losses due to a federally declared disaster

 - Made large charitable contributions